kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

   Before you begin, make sure your Kubernetes cluster is up and running.

-  1. Create the Deployment, run the following command:
+  1. Create the Deployment by running the following command:

       {{< note >}}
       You may specify the `--record` flag to write the command executed in the resource annotation `kubernetes.io/change-cause`.
 It is useful for future introspection.